May 6, 2022

-Facial Spoofing: definition
+Facial Spoofing: meaning and definition

-How facial spoofing is performed
+How facial spoofing is performed for banking identity fraud

 Identity spoofing, especially in online environments, has increased significantly in recent years and is mostly used to create a bank account or to apply for a loan, in the case of companies in the financial sector.

-How to prevent Facial Spoofing attacks
+How to prevent a spoofing attack

 When onboarding new customers, every company follows a process called KYC (Know Your Customer) to verify the identity of its customers and authenticate that they are who they claim to be.